protocol/web3-dev-team/proposals/filplus-registry-overhaul.md

 _What specific deliverables should completed to consider this project done?_

 **Revamped Fil+ Registry App**
--
+- confidence-inspiring UI
+- effective for users on the happy paths identified

 **Publicly accessible GitHub repo**
-- through which the development of the application is planned and tracked
+- plan and track dev efforts
+- source issues from the community

 ####  What does success look like?